MicrosoftDocs/fabric-docs/docs/get-started/fabric-home.md

 :::image type="content" source="media/fabric-home/fabric-home-numbered.png" alt-text="Screenshot of the left navigation menu with Knowledge center selected":::

 1. The left navigation pane (nav pane) for your product experience links you to different views of your items and to creator resources.
-You can remove items from the left nav to suit your workflow.
+You can [remove icons from the left nav](#remove-icons-from-the-nav-pane) to suit your workflow.
 1. The selector for switching product experiences.
 1. The top menu bar for orienting yourself in [!INCLUDE [product-name](../includes/product-name.md)], finding items, help, and sending Microsoft feedback.
 The [**Account manager**](#find-your-account-and-license-information) control is a critical icon for looking up your account information and managing your Fabric trial.
 1. Options for creating new items.